 Meet Danita Harris

-Danita Harris, WEWS News5 anchorwoman and an Emmy-Award winning journalist, uses her profession as a main anchor to reach many people.
-She feels blessed to work in the broadcasting industry because it partners well with her commitment to community service.
+Danita Harris, WEWS News5 anchorwoman and an Emmy-Award winning journalist, uses her profession as a broadcast journalist to reach many people.
+She currently anchors Good Morning Cleveland and News5 at noon at WEWS, and feels blessed to work in the broadcasting industry because it partners well with her commitment to community service.